 The broad concepts behind conceptual selling, as well as the formula for success, were established by Robert B. Miller and Stephen E. Heiman in their 1989 book Conceptual Selling, which emphasized the importance of putting customers first and listing to their specific needs and concerns, before addressing them.

-As a result of this basic re-addressing of the balance between the selling process and the buying process, conceptual selling can help to ensure salespeople have meetings and conversations with
+As a result of this basic re-addressing of the balance between the selling process and the buying process, conceptual selling can help to ensure salespeople have meetings and conversations with greater purpose.

-Ultimately, with conceptual selling, the idea is that each and every interaction with a customer should aim to improve the relationship between the customer and your
+Ultimately, with conceptual selling, the idea is that each and every interaction with a customer should aim to improve the relationship between the customer and your business, or move a sales opportunity forward.
+In many ways, there is a cross-over between good conceptual selling skills and good customer service skills.

 Asking Intelligent Questions